top of page

 My dissertation focused on letters of recommendation in the highly selective admission process and was published after blind peer review in journal format.
 Through quantitative research, I examined the relationship between assessments of these letters and various contextual elements of a student's application, such as school size, school type, and indicators of hardship/systemic challenges.

-My current research investigates how college applicants acquire and utilize information during the search, selection, and application process, with a particular emphasis on first-generation college students (FGCS).
+My recent research investigates how college applicants acquire and utilize information during the search, selection, and application process, with a particular emphasis on first-generation college students (FGCS).
 Grounded in the theoretical framework of Connectivism, this work explores how digital tools, cultural capital, and familial relationships influence students' decision-making and transition to higher education.
-It also examines the role strain FGCS often experience as they navigate competing demands between academic aspirations and familial or cultural obligations and is set for publication in January 2026.
+After peer review, this research was published January 2026.

 Thank you for visiting.